-There are several modern methods and devices for use by emergency response P"...ISOnnelor others ii'M) lved with spill control efforts to safely apply spiN controlagents to control spilled material hazards.
+There are several modern methods and devices for use by emergency response P"...ISOnnelor others ii'M) Ived with spill control efforts to safely apply spiN control agents to control spilled material hazards.
 These include portable pressurized applicators similar to hand-held portable fife extinguishing devices, and nozzJe and hose systems simJiar to portable fire fighting foam systems which allow the operator to apply the agent without having to come into contact with the spilled material.
-The operator Is able to apply ttle agent to the spilled material from a remote position.
+The operator is able to apply the agent to the spilled material from a remote position.

-The solidification of liqticls provides for rapid containment and isolation of hazardous substance spllls.
+The solidification of liqtlicls provides for rapid containment and isolation of hazardous substance spllls.
 By directing the agent at run-off points or at the edges of the spill, the reactant solid will automatically create a barrier to slow or stop the spread of the material.
-Oean-up of hazardous substances is greatly improved when solidifying agents, acJd or caustic neutralizers, or activated carbon absorbents are used. properly applied, these agents and totally solidify liquid hazardous subs1<nces or neutralize or absorb them, which results in materials which are less hazardous and easier to handle, transport, and dispose I()f.
+Oean-up of hazardous substances is greatly improved when solidifying agents, ac.ld or caustic neutralizers, or activated carbon absorbents are used. properly applied, these agents can totally solidify liquid hazardous subst: neutralize or neutralize or absorb them, which results in materials whiCh are less hazardous and easier to handle, transport, and dispose I()f.
 The concept of spill treatment, to create less hazardous substances, will improve the safety and level of protection of employees working at spill dean-up operations or emergency response operations to spills of hazardous substances.

-The use of vapor suppression agents for volatile hazardous substances, such as flammable liciuids and ltiose substances, such as nammable liquids and those substances which present an inhalation haeard, is Important for protecting workers.
-The rapid and uniform distribution of the ag nt over the s rface of the spilled material caprovide quick vapor kdown.
-Te are tern ry and long-term foam-type agents which are effective on vapors and dusts, and activated carbon adsorption agents which are effective for vapor control and soaking-up of the liquid.
-The proper use of hose lines or hand-held port<1be pressurized applicators provides good mobiHty and permits the worker to deliver the agent from a safe distance without having to step into the untreated spilled material.
-Some of the more effective agents can solidil'y the liquid nammable hazardous substances and at the same time elevate the nashpoint above 140 oegrees F so the resulting substance may be handled as a nonhazardous waste material I f it meets the U.S. EnvironmentalProtection Agency's 40 CFR part 251 requirements (See partcularly 261.21).
+The use of vapor suppression agents for volatile hazardous substances, such as flammable licijuids and Itiose substances, such as nammable liquids and those substances which present an inhalation hajeard, is Important for protecting workers.
+The rapid and uniform distribution of the ag nt over the surface of the spilled material caprovide quick vapor kdown.
+Te are tem ry and long-term foam-type agents which are effective on vapors and dusts, and activated carbon adsorption agents which are effective for vapor control and soaking-up of the liquid.
+The proper use of hose lines or hand-held port<1b/> 1ble pressurized applicators provides good mobility and permits the worker to deliver the agent from a safe distance without having to step into the untreated spilled material.
+Some of these systems can be recharged in the field to provide soverage of larger spill areas and the design which are flammable licijuids and Itiose substances, such as flammable licijuids and effective agents can solidily the liquid nammable hazardous substances and at the same time elevate the nashpoint above 140 oegrees F so the resulting substance may be handled as a nonhazardous waste material If it meets the U.S. Environmental Protection Agency's 40 CFR part 251 requirements (See partcularly 26!.21).